kiboschool/course-programming-2/src/lessons/data/data-types-and-dictionaries.md

 Dictionaries do take a bit of time to understand.
 You can [read the information from Programming 1 here](https://programming-1.vercel.app/lessons/data_structures/dict-basics.html), if it would be helpful.

-You can experiment with dictionaries here.
-Try creating a for loop to show all of the currencies in country_data.

-<iframe src="https://trinket.io/embed/python/67f058762c" width="100%" height="300" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>